XRP Ledger Standards

 5.3 The Multi-Ciphertext Architecture

 A single confidential balance is represented by multiple parallel ciphertexts, each serving a distinct purpose.
-ZK equality proofs ensure that all ciphertexts correspond to the same hidden amount.
+Compact sigma proofs ensure that all ciphertexts correspond to the same hidden amount.

 • Holder encryption: The primary balance is encrypted under the holder’s public key, granting exclusive spending authority.